rafael-santiago/pig/doc/shell.md

 ~ oink "SpaceCadet", 10, Catamaran
 ```

-This last shown sample will send 10 packets of "SpaceCadet" signature and so 1 of "Catamaran".
+This last shown command will send 10 packets of "SpaceCadet" signature and then 1 of "Catamaran".

 ```
 ~ oink "[sS]ub?7*", "NewApt*[Ww][Oo][Rr][Mm]*", 60